Elliott-Chavis/IAM/Lab 01/README.md

 Use the password you copied.
 Because you disabled Security Defaults, you should now be able to enter the portal without a mandatory phone setup.

 Verify Powers: Search for Users.
 You should be able to see everyone, but if you try to delete a user, it should fail.

+Task 6: The "Leaver" (Cleanup & Recovery)

+In a real-world IAM role, you don't just delete users; you manage their departure to prevent "orphaned" accounts.

+Deactivation (The First Step):

+Go to Users > All users > Select lab-user-01.

+Click Edit properties.

+Find the Account enabled toggle and set it to No.

+Test: Try to log in as lab-user-01 in your private window.
+You should get an error saying the account is disabled.
+This is better than deleting because you can still audit their history.

+Deletion:

+Back in your Admin session, select lab-user-01 and click Delete at the top.

+The "Safety Net" (Restoration):

+In the Users menu, click Deleted users on the left sidebar.

+Select your user and click Restore user.

+IAM Fact: In Azure, you have 30 days to restore a deleted user before they are permanently purged.

+Final Lab 01 Summary Checklist

+Here is what you achieved:

+Task 1: Created a security boundary (Tenant).

+Task 2: Populated the directory (Users).

+Task 3: Established an administrative unit (Group).

+Task 4: Defined permissions (RBAC Role).

+Task 5: Verified "Least Privilege" (Login Test).

+Task 6: Managed the exit process (Deactivation & Restoration).